mvit777/BikeDistributor/README.md

 A library project to address a specific Business Domain.
 In this case it is a greatly simplified Product Catalogue + Shopping Chart like app.

-We have a bunch of Domain Models (namely Product, ProductOption, Order, ReceiptFormat, Customer) wrapped into respective MongoEnititesXXX.
+We have a bunch of Domain Models (namely Product, ProductOption, Order, ReceiptFormat, Customer, Discount) wrapped into respective MongoEnititesXXX.

 MongoEntities are saved into respective Repository<MongoEntityXXX> which are only accessible via specialized MongoServicesXXX which take care of CRUD and everything else needed.
 An implementation of the Repository pattern, in short.